 As you examine the course selections in this booklet please keep in mind not only your short-term needs, but also your long-term goals.
-At JTHS, we offer a variety of electives from which you may choose and you must be mindful at all stages of planning that we also have a number of graduation requirements.
+At JTHS, due to the fact that we offer a variety of electives from which you may choose and you must be mindful at all stages of planning that we also have a number of graduation requirements.
 Students and parents are urged to consult with their school counselor to develop an appropriate academic program.
 Together, school counselors, students and parents coordinate an appropriate academic plan by reviewing student achievement, interests, and aptitude related to individual career or educational goals.
-Teachers and Department Supervisors are also available to answer specific questions regarding course requirements and their importance toward intended college/career choices.
+Teachers and department supervisors are also available to answer specific questions regarding course requirements and their importance toward intended college/career choices.